Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 12: On Remote Production - Edit the .env file to change to the Production environment
+## Step 12: On Remote Production - Edit the ".env" File to Change to the Production Environment

 This step is a multi-step, involved process that allows an end-user to make appropriate changes to the `.env` and then commit it locally to git.
 This local commit that never gets pushed back to the git repository is critical to allow future ISLE updates or config changes.